In recent years, coconut water has become a very trendy beverage.

 The water is freshest when it comes directly from the coconut.
 Simply press a straw into the soft part of a green coconut and start drinking.

-Store the coconut in the refrigerator and consume it within two to three weeks of purchase.
+Store the coconut in your refrigerator and consume it within two to three weeks of purchase.

 You can also buy bottled coconut water at most grocery stores.

-Bottom Line: Coconut water can be consumed directly from green coconuts or in bottles.
+Summary Coconut water can be consumed directly from green coconuts or bought in bottles.
 Avoid brands with added sugar, sweeteners or flavors.

-Coconut water is a delicious, nutritious and natural beverage that is extremely good for you.
+Coconut water is a delicious, nutritious and natural beverage that’s extremely good for you.

-Although controlled studies are needed to confirm many of these benefits, the research to date is encouraging.
+Although controlled studies are needed to confirm many of these qualities, the research to date is encouraging.